JvanKatwijk/qt-dab/README.md

 my development Fedora Vox.
 I am looking into it

+The newly written riff reader was updated, some int32's should be int64 (for large files)

 changes august 2024

 When selecting a (classic) DAB service, the RS and AAV quality indicators